CLeARoboticsLab/ros_sockets/README.md

 - `angular_vel`: a 3d vector representing the angular x, y, and z velocity of the object.

-When done, be sure to close the UDP connection.
+When done, be sure to close the TCP connection.

 ### Motion Tracker Simulation